Thi6/LAFB-project/README.md

 sudo usermod -aG docker $(whoami)

-# You will need to restart your cloud shell ans SSH into your machine.
+# You will need to restart your cloud shell and SSH into your machine.

 sudo systemctl start docker
 sudo systemctl enable docker